 Richard K. Whitney, of Boston, Massachusetts, has been a driving force in the Massachusetts Prohibition Party since 1970.
 He has served as co-chairman of his state convention, as a local organizers, as a state committee member, and as a National Committee member, in addition to being a standard-bearer in 6 elections.
 He also has been influential in the Action!
 Prohibitionists Caucus, and he has been editor/publisher of the Massachusetts Statesman for many years.

 Richard was born on 1 September 1938.
 He has no children and lives alone.
-He is a member of the Park Street Church (Congregational) in Boston and is employed parttime by the Church.
+He is a member of the Park Street Church (Congregational) in Boston and for 40 years was a sexton at the church.

 He is a graduate of the Worcester, Massachusetts public schools and of Zion Bible Institute; he has attended Berkshire Christian College.
 He serves on the board of directors of the Mission Hill Housing Service.